Logius-standaarden/OAuth-NL-profiel/rar.md

 ### Application in NL GOV Profiles

-Token Exchange ([RFC8693]) will be included in an upcoming release of the OAuth 2.0 NL GOV Profile.
+Token Exchange ([RFC8693]) will be included in an future release of the OAuth 2.0 NL GOV Profile.
-See: Logius OAuth Profile – Grant Types (Draft)
+See the draft version: [Logius OAuth Profile – Grant Types](https://logius-standaarden.github.io/OAuth-NL-profiel/#grant-types)